A.G.S. Danaraj: Career

 In January 1965, Danaraj's Mysticism in Malaya, was published by the Asia Publishing Company.
 He was then working as a freelance journalist.
 For the book, he claimed to have met over 300 bomohs in the region.
-However, David Sze, a book critic with The Straits Times, opined that the book "disappoints" and noted that it is "not a study of mysticism".
+However, David Sze, a literary critic with The Straits Times, opined that the book "disappoints" and noted that it is "not a study of mysticism".
 Sze noted that the book contains assertions by Danaraj that there are "innumerable authentic cases where spirits of dead persons have appeared in many forms", yet "authenticates none of them."
 Danaraj was one of two representatives for the country of Malaysia at the 1965 Organization for Industrial, Spiritual and Cultural Advancement International conference, held in Tokyo.
 In September 1966, he was elected the president of the Singapore Indian Music Party.
 Danaraj was a member of the 22-man delegation sent to the 1967 Organization for Industrial, Spiritual and Cultural Advancement International conference, held in Kuala Lumpur.
 He had been appointed the organisation's representative in Singapore and was then tasked with setting up a local branch of the organisation.
 The branch was formed in September and Danaraj was elected its founding president.
 He was the head of the four-man delegation sent to attend the organisation's second supreme council meeting, held in Tokyo from 10 to 21 April 1968.
 The Eastern Sun reported in October that he was still working with Radio Singapura part-time and that he had done all the English announcements for the Sansui announcing tower at the New Era Exposition.
 By May 1971, he had become a part-time lecturer at the Faculty of Architecture at the University of Singapore.

 In 1972, Danaraj was made a fellow of the Singapore Institute of Planners and the Royal Town Planning Institute.
 By July 1975, he had become the principal planner of the Development Control Division of the Ministry of National Development.
 He was elected a member of the council of the Singapore Institute of Planners in that year.
 Danaraj was elected its vice-president the following year and in 1977 was elected the institute's president, serving in this position for two years.
 In April 1978, he attended a conference in Manila aiming to establish an ASEAN Institute of Planners with other heads of planning institutes from the other countries in ASEAN.
 In September, he led a 10-man delegation from the institute on a study-tour of Thailand.
 In 1979, Danaraj was elected the chairman of the Singapore Institute of Planners' Practice, Membership and Education Committee.
 He was also "largely responsible" for the founding of the ASEAN Association for Planning and Housing, having initially suggested the idea.